-The survey is mailed to randomly selected University Health System patients within a few days following their appointments.
+The survey is emailed or conducted by an automated phone call to all University Health System patients within a few days following their appointments.
 Patients are asked to complete the survey and provide comments regarding specific aspects of care.
 We use this feedback to improve and enhance the care we offer.

 Do You Post All Comments?

 University Health System is committed to transparency.
 That means posting all relevant feedback – whether it’s positive or negative.
 However, we do not post comments that are libelous, profane, or those that risk the privacy of our patients.
 Every provider rating published regardless of comment status.

 University Health System utilizes questions based on the Consumer Assessment of Healthcare Providers and Systems (CAHPS) Clinician and Group Practice survey, which was developed by the Agency for Healthcare Research and Quality for use in hospitals and medical practices across the country.
 The surveys ask patients to evaluate how well their physician communicated, listened, and showed courtesy and respect toward them.
 Results are used to evaluate patients’ overall perception of care and to identify areas for improvement.

 We calculate our star ratings based on responses to the below questions from the CG-CAHPS survey.

 - Did this provider explain things in a way that was easy to understand?

 - Did this provider listen carefully to you?

 - Did this provider give you easy to understand instructions about taking care of these health problems or concerns?

 - Did this provider seem to know your medical history?